ataraxao/drex/Cooperative_Wealth_Agreement.md

 1) **Voluntary Funding**
 Party A is not obligated to fund the Vehicle Account.
 Target contributions are non-binding.
 No arrears.

-2) **Ring-Fenced Pool Only**
+2) **Ring-Fenced Pool Default; Narrow Restitution Exception**
-Any entitlement is payable solely from assets actually in the Vehicle Account (and Joint Asset proceeds purchased with Vehicle Account funds).
-No recourse to separate property.
+Any entitlement is payable solely from assets actually in the Vehicle Account (and Joint Asset proceeds purchased with Vehicle Account funds), subject to Section 6.3 (restitution for intentional dissipation not prevented by controls).

 3) **Allocation Accrual**
-Party B’s Allocation Percentage accrues at [__]% per month during the Term, capped at [__]%.
+Party B’s Allocation Percentage accrues at [__]% per **full calendar month** during the Term, capped at [__]%, using the whole-month cutoff rules in Article IV.

 4) **Event-Only Distributions**
 No unilateral withdrawals.
 Transfers-out/distributions occur only as: